eXist-db/atom-existdb/README.md

 ## Limitations

 * Deleting, renaming, moving or copying a file via Atom's tree view or outside Atom will not apply that change to the database.
 You have to manually repeat the change inside eXist using eXide or the dashboard.

+## Todo

+* jump to the definition of a function, e.g. by shift-clicking on its name
+* add a command to force a sync for a single file or all files in a directory without having it open in the editor.
+This would also help to address the issue with deletions etc.